-Moving Mountains through the CloudsVIEW EVENT DETAILS
+Moving Mountains Through the CloudsVIEW EVENT DETAILS

 with the Transitory Sound and Movement Collective

 Featuring the talents of Nao Kusuzaki, Jennifer Mabus, and Evelyn Toh, Moving Mountains through the Clouds immediately engages the senses as guests enter an interdisciplinary world that blurs the lines between sound, dance, design, and space.
 Immersed in an interactive experience, the audience becomes surrounded by a living sonic sculpture.
-Built upon improvisational structures, each artist responds in the movement to one another and the unique architecture of Asia Society Texas Center, enveloping the audience into the unspoken conversation and inviting their presence to contribute to the experience.
+Built upon improvisational structures, each artist responds in the moment to one another and the unique architecture of Asia Society Texas Center, enveloping the audience into the unspoken conversation and inviting their presence to contribute to the experience.